ghyoun/potato_films/README.md

 * [NPM sqlite package API reference](https://github.com/mapbox/node-sqlite3/wiki/API)
 * [Sequelize docs](http://docs.sequelizejs.com/en/v3/)

 You may use either the base `sqlite` package or the `Sequelize` ORM for your solution.
-Basic examples are provided.

 ---